Hello, I am Nick Slinko of the Feldstein Family Law Group.

 - Where the parent seeking to relocate has made false accusations of abuse against the other parent

 - The child does not wish to move

 - Where the parent seeking to relocate unilaterally removes the child.

 These Guidelines, or others like them could assist in resolving relocation disputes not only in British Columbia but ultimately throughout Canada.

-If you are wishing to relocate and want to discuss the issue in more detail, or want to discuss other child custody issues more generally, please feel free to contact us at Feldstein Family Law Group at (905) 581-7222 to book a free initial consultation or visit our website.
+If you are wishing to relocate and want to discuss the issue in more detail, or want to discuss other child custody issues more generally, please feel free to contact us at Feldstein Family Law Group at (905) 581-7222 to book a free initial consultation in-office, or visit our website.
 Thank you.